Collaboration > Competition

 Additionally, all applicants must submit:

-- Official Test Scores: either the SAT or ACT
+- Standardized testing: either the SAT (Essay is optional) or ACT (Writing is optional)

 - Rice also recommends you submit two SAT Subject Tests related to your proposed area of study.

 - Midyear report (to be submitted when senior midyear grades become available)

 Rice is proud to be nationally recognized as one of the best values in higher education.
 We have been practicing need-blind admission since our inception more than 100 years ago – your ability to pay will not influence our admission decision.

 We commit to meeting 100% of need for every admitted student.
 When you apply to Rice, you’re automatically considered for merit-based scholarships.
 Approximately 20% of admitted students are awarded merit scholarships, ranging from $3,000 to full tuition for all four years.

 - 57% of all incoming freshmen receive aid

 - Average freshman package: $46,077